 Yes, time is money, even in Thailand: These vendors go back and forth under the trains to get more supplies in their shops.

-How can I resist to try a breakfast hat was hauled under a train and delivered.
+How can I resist trying a breakfast hat that was hauled under a train and delivered.
 7 am, after all, is a good time to have breakfast.
 Vietnamese sandwiches, freshly baked, with Holland cheese.

 On the platform, garbage bags are in front of every door, and most people take advantage of disposing of their waste.
 What a difference with Russian or even Thai train, where these facilities are inside the train, and where the staff takes care of getting the waste out.
 But not less efficient.